awsdocs/amazon-connect-admin-guide/doc_source/integrate-salesforce-tasks.md

 1. After you verify Salesforce requirements, on the **Select application** page, choose **Next**\.

 1. On the **Establish connection** page, choose one of the following:
    + **Use an existing connection**\.
-This allows you to reuse existing EventBridgeresources that are linked to Amazon AppFlow flows that you may have created in your AWS account\.
+This allows you to reuse existing EventBridge resources that are linked to Amazon AppFlow flows that you may have created in your AWS account\.
    + **Create a new connection**: Enter the information required by the external application\.

      1. Enter your application instance URL\.
 This URL is used for deep\-linking into the tasks created in your external application\.